7 Signs You Should Consider a Career in Veterinary Medicine

 “You’d better enjoy working with the people who own the animals,” Dr. Struve says, “because it’s the people who make the decisions, not the pets.”

 Individuals who don’t like working with other people can still seek a career in veterinary medicine if they’re open to other options.
 “Maybe this would be a situation when they work in a place like a research lab or a shelter,” Dr. Struve offers.
-She points that while shelter vets work with companion animals, they typically don’t interact directly with the pet owners.
+She points out that while shelter vets work with companion animals, they typically don’t interact directly with the pet owners.

-2. You have a strong sense of responsibility
+2. Having a Strong sense of responsibility

 You’ll have a serious advantage if you’ve always been willing to do chores without nagging or the threat of some punishment.
 The reality is some veterinarian duties are not particularly enjoyable.
 While cleaning cages and doing paperwork might not be fun, they’re essential tasks.